ocoboco/react-ssr-fork/README.md

 React SSR Fork components faciliate unit testing of your components.

 `<ForkProvider>` accepts a special boolean prop `canUseDom`.
-Use it to mock the browser or client environment in your unit test.
+Use it to set manually client or server environment in your unit tests.
 For example:

 ```jsx
 import React from 'react';